Virtual Machine Management

 The Node ID Input Parameter

-The Node ID input parameter, introduced in CloudCenter 4.8.1, is optional for all other supported clouds, except VMware vCD (required).
+The Node ID input parameter is optional for all supported clouds

 To provide the Node ID value for Windows, issue the following command:

 To provide the Node ID value for Linux, issue the following command:

 To install the AgentLite bundle, you must first download one of the following bundle store files:

 agent-lite-linux-bundle.tar.gz (for Linux-based VMs)

 Workload Manager installs this file on Linux servers ONLY if the WGET or CURL utilities are available in the image.
 If either of those utilities are not available, Workload Manager does not install this file.
 See CURL and WGET Utilities for additional context.

 - p (for Windows-based VMs, use RDP access)